openmediavault/openmediavault-docs/faq.rst

 Why my disks mount paths have a long alphanumeric number?
 	The long number is called UUID, it is used by fstab to mount disks.
 This number is unique per filesystem (or at least unlikely possible that another filesystem comes with an identical one).
-This helps maintaing the mount points.
+This helps maintaining the mount points.
 The old linux way (sda1, sdb1, etc.) is not guaranteed that /sda1 is the same disk on next reboot.
-If having trouble identiying them in terminal, create a pool with symlinks to each file system with easy to remember names.
+If having trouble identifying them in terminal, create a pool with symlinks to each file system with easy to remember names.